Ahmed7elmy99/Note-app/README.md

 # Note App

-A new Flutter project.

-## Getting Started
+## Features

-Note app
- - Tools used in the application {Flutter , Php , MySql }
- - Features in the application

 Onboarding , signup , login ,
  , home .
  -can create , edit, delete notes
  -can add images from gallary or camera to notes
-.
  - Handling data view and errors
  - Animation
 #Fluttet